 All University of Lethbridge students, faculty and staff must comply with Canadian law and institutional license agreements pertaining to copyright.
-At the same time, keeping abreast of our copyright obligations and options is a complex task as copyright matters locally and globally are in flux and are likely to remain so for at least the near future.

-The University's Copyright website (www.uleth.ca/copyright) is a source of current copyright information that includes:
+The University's Copyright website (www.uleth.ca/copyright) is a source of current information including:

 - answers to common copyright questions (see the FAQs), - guidance on whether you need permission or a license to copy a particular work (see the Copyright Permissions Flow Chart), - guidance on assessing whether fair dealing may apply to specific instances of copying you wish to undertake (see the Guidelines for Copying under Fair Dealing), and - a permissions look-up tool to help you determine the kinds of copying and other uses permitted by the Library's license agreements covering specific online journals and other online resources.